Namekinek0/incipio/README.md

 ### Using VSC

 Executable to be released ASAP.
-At the moment, simply clone the repository, open the whole wolder in the editor, and run main.py.
+At the moment, simply clone the repository, open the whole folder in the editor, and run main.py.

 ### Other programs or python IDLE